jzxhuang/http-extras/README.md

 This module lets you create HTTP requests that return more detailed responses - responses that keep useful information around instead of throwing them away!

+_I wrote a [guide explaining how to extract detailed information from HTTP responses in Elm,][Going Beyond 200 OK] both with and without this package.
+Giving it a read might help you better understand the motivation and use cases behind this module!_

 ## Extras

 A collection of convenience and utility functions for creating HTTP requests and working with HTTP responses.